-At the entrance to St John's Anglican Church in Boorowa is a memorial lychgate.
-Inside the gate hangs a Lamp of Remembrance, with the names of several First World War veterans inscribed.
+A memorial lychgate is positioned at the entrance to St John's Anglican Church in Boorowa, NSW.
+Inside the gate hangs a Lamp of Remembrance, which is inscribed with the names of several First World War veterans.

-The gate was where the body rested for a while before being laid to reverent keeping in the consecrated ground surrounding the church.
-It is not simply an ornament, but a place of remembrance, a door through which we have to pass ourselves, and to remind us of the thought ‘Lord, remember, and keep them, as the whole church was not on this earth - the biggest part was in Paradise.’
+The gate was where a body or coffin rested before being laid to reverent keeping in the consecrated ground surrounding the church.
+It is not simply an ornament, but a place of remembrance, a door through which we have to pass ourselves, and to remind us of the thought "Lord, remember, and keep them, as the whole church was not on this earth - the biggest part was in Paradise."

 In Memory of the

 of the Church in the Parish,

 Who gave their lives in

 The Great War 1914–1918.

 Their names are inscribed on the Lamp